-Editorial Note: I originally wrote this post for the NDepend blog.
+Editorial note: I originally wrote this post for the NDepend blog.
 You can check out the original here, at their site.
 While you’re there, download a trial of NDepend and take it for a spin; you can try it for free.

 In most shops of any size, you’ll find a person that’s just a little too cynical.
 I’m a little cynical myself, and we programmers tend to skew that way.
 But this guy takes it one step further, often disparaging the company in ways that you think must be career-limiting.
 And they probably are, but that’s his problem.

 Think hard, and some man or woman you’ve worked with will come to mind.
 Picture the person.
 Let’s call him Cynical Chad.
 Now, imagine Chad saying, “Testing?
 That’s what our users are for!”
 You’ve definitely heard someone say this at least once in your career.